Wind Professors

 Philippe Honoré

 Philippe Honoré was a principal player with the Philharmonia Orchestras from 2005–2011.
 After receiving top honours from both the Paris Conservatoire and the Royal Academy of Music in London, he was made Lauréat of the Yehudi Menuhin Foundation of France in 1992 and was awarded an Honorary Associateship by the Royal Academy of Music in 2001.
-He is professor of Violin at the Royal Academy of Music, London
+He is Professor of Violin at the Royal Academy of Music, London.

 Violin